moderneinc/springboot-migration-workshop/docs/moderne-platform/README.md

+---
+sidebar_position: 5
+---
-# Moderne platform Adventure
+# Moderne platform exercise

-In this adventure, you will utilize the [Moderne platform](https://app.moderne.io/) to:
+In this exercise, you will utilize the [Moderne platform](https://app.moderne.io/) to:

 * Migrate the [Spring PetClinic](https://github.com/spring-projects/spring-petclinic) repository from Spring Boot 2 to 3
 * Fix security vulnerabilities across hundreds of open-source projects